openSUSE/news-o-o/_posts/2024-03-07-leap-reaches-beta-phase.md

 The [openSUSE Project](https://www.opensuse.org/) is thrilled to announce the Beta release phase of [Leap 15.6](https://get.opensuse.org/leap/15.6/).

-This first Beta release is expected to sync on mirrors globally on March 6 for people to download it and test it out.
+This first Beta release is expected to sync on mirrors globally on March 6 for people to download it and test it out, so `zypper --releasever=15.6 dup`.

 Release engineers invite people to participate in openSUSE Leap 15.6 Beta testing.
 Testers are encouraged to report a bug against openSUSE Leap 15.6.
 A how to guide on reporting bugs can be found on the [Bug Day wiki page.](https://en.opensuse.org/openSUSE:Bug_Day#How_to_report_issues).